artemrys/splunk-kvstore-cli/README.md

 * `kv get -a addon_name -u user:password` - prints data about all the collections associated with the add-on `addon_name`
 * `kv get -a addon_name -u user:password -m full` - prints **ALL** data about all the collections associated with the add-on `addon_name`
 * `kv get -a addon_name -c collection_name -u user:password` - prints data from the particular collection `collection_name`

+### Disclaimer

+This is not an official Splunk product.